hpereyradaluz/ration/README.md

 # for dns understanding and more check platzi dev-ops carreer
 # en cloudflare crytp tab ahi configuras ssl https requests etc

-# Using a platform as a service
+# Using a platform as a serviceheroku
-heroku
 # ration-sailsjs-course
 # ration-sailsjs-course
 # ration-sailsjs-course